Pure Krill Oil, Omega 3, Astaxanthin - Solakrill

 + Box of 60 eco-friendly 500mg oil capsules (Friend of the Sea).
 Free from contaminants.
 TOTOX index = 1

-Solakrill Krill Oil is rich in DHA Omega-3 (docosahexaenoic acid) and EPA (eicosapentaenoic acid).
-Our body fully benefits from them, as they are of higher quality and more easily absorbed compared to other Omega-3 preparations.
+Solakrill Krill Oil is rich in Omega-3 DHA (docosahexaenoic acid) and EPA (eicosapentaenoic acid).
+Our body benefits fully from these high-quality nutrients, which are better absorbed compared to other Omega-3 supplements.

-According to ANSES, 90% of the population is deficient in DHA and EPA Omega-3, with this figure rising to nearly 95% among 18-25-year-olds.
-Unless we truly eat fish three times a week, almost everyone should be taking a DHA and EPA Omega-3 supplement, regardless of any underlying health conditions.
+According to ANSES, 90% of the population lacks sufficient DHA and EPA Omega-3s, with this percentage rising to nearly 95% among 18-25-year-olds.
+Unless you genuinely consume fish three times a week, almost everyone should take an Omega-3 DHA and EPA supplement, regardless of their health condition.

-On the other hand, a serious supplementation with Krill oil can help gradually correct these deficiencies and effectively support the body.
+On the other hand, a well-structured Krill Oil supplementation can effectively correct long-term deficiencies and provide optimal support for the body.

 What Are the Benefits of Krill Oil?

-The term “Krill” comes from Norwegian whalers and refers to a group of small marine organisms.
-In nature, they are the food source for many marine animals.
-Krill oil is a completely natural oil, derived from this zooplankton.
+The word "krill" originates from Norwegian whalers and refers to tiny marine organisms that serve as a primary food source for many marine species.
+Krill oil is a completely natural extract derived from this zooplankton.

-Specifically, the krill used in Solakrill comes from a small shrimp-like creature called Euphorbia superba.
-Found in the Antarctic waters of the Southern Ocean, krill grows up to 6 centimeters long, weighs up to 2 grams, and can live for up to six years.
-In Antarctica, it plays a vital role in the ecosystem.
+Specifically, the krill used in Solakrill comes from a small shrimp-like species known as Euphausia superba.
+Found in the Antarctic waters of the Southern Ocean, krill can grow up to 6 cm long, weigh up to 2 grams, and live for as long as six years.
+In the Antarctic ecosystem, it plays a vital role.

-Krill Oil Helps Combat Arthritis or Joint Inflammation
+Krill Oil Helps Combat Osteoarthritis and Joint Inflammation

-Krill oil is known for reducing sensitivity and improving joint comfort.
-Additionally, it supports the body in fighting inflammation and joint symptoms.
+Krill oil is known for its ability to reduce sensitivity and improve joint comfort.
+Additionally, it supports the body's defense against inflammation and joint-related symptoms.

 Krill Oil Helps Alleviate Premenstrual Syndrome

-This is demonstrated by a study conducted with 70 women, showing that Krill oil helped alleviate painful menstrual symptoms more effectively than fish oil.
+This was demonstrated in a study involving 70 women, which showed that krill oil was more effective in easing painful menstrual symptoms than fish oil (5).

-Like all sources of Omega-3, Krill oil helps to lower bad cholesterol levels.
+Like all sources of Omega-3s, krill oil helps lower bad cholesterol levels.

-However, Krill oil is the most effective of the oils in reducing cholesterol and triglycerides, as shown by a three-month study involving 120 patients with hypercholesterolemia and hypertriglyceridemia.
+However, krill oil stands out as the most effective oil for reducing cholesterol and triglycerides, as demonstrated in a three-month study conducted on 120 patients with hypercholesterolemia and hypertriglyceridemia (3).

-The EPA and DHA in Omega-3s thin the blood, helping the walls of blood vessels to relax, thereby reducing the risk of clots that can cause strokes.
+The EPA and DHA found in Omega-3s help thin the blood, supporting blood vessel relaxation and reducing the risk of clots that can lead to strokes (cardiovascular events).

-They also positively impact heart function, especially in preventing arrhythmias due to lack of oxygen.
-The beneficial effect is achieved by consuming 250 mg of EPA and DHA daily, which equates to two Solakrill capsules per day.
+They also have a positive impact on heart function, particularly in preventing arrhythmias caused by oxygen deficiency.
+The beneficial effect is achieved with a daily intake of 250 mg of EPA and DHA—equivalent to two Solakrill capsules per day.

 Krill Oil Contains a Powerful Natural Antioxidant

-Oxygen is the “enemy” of Omega-3s, as oxidized Omega-3s are harmful to the body.
-This is why most fish oil manufacturers add antioxidants to their oils.
-With Krill oil, the antioxidant is natural and is called Astaxanthin.
+Oxygen is the “enemy” of Omega-3s—once oxidized, they lose their benefits and can even be harmful.
+This is why most fish oil manufacturers add synthetic antioxidants to their products.
+Krill oil, however, contains a natural antioxidant called Astaxanthin.

-Solakrill contains 7 times more Astaxanthin than other Krill oils and even 3 times more than NKO oil.
+Solakrill krill oil contains seven times more Astaxanthin than standard krill oil.
+Additionally, it boasts three times more Astaxanthin than NKO krill oil.

 What Are the Benefits of Astaxanthin?

-- Antioxidant action (including in the brain and eyes, which is particularly rare)
+- Provides powerful antioxidant protection (including for the brain and eyes, which is rare)

 - Enhances physical performance